studio-206/create-206/README.md

 - **Interactive Experience**: Running `npx create-206-app@latest` (with no arguments) launches an interactive experience that guides you through setting up a project.
 - **Zero Dependencies**: Initializing a project is as quick as one second.
 Create Studio 206 app has zero dependencies.
 - **Offline Support**: Create Studio 206 app will automatically detect if you're offline and bootstrap your project using your local package cache.
-- **Support for Examples**: Create Studio 206 app can bootstrap your application using an example from the Next.js examples collection (e.g. `npx create-206-app --example api-routes`).
+- **Support for Templates**: Create Studio 206 app can bootstrap your application using an example from the Studio 206 templates collection (e.g. `npx create-206-app --example with-sanity`).